 Thawing Meat

 Meat conducts heat very poorly.
 Smaller meat cuts will freeze and thaw much faster than large pieces.
-Thawing is a much slower process than freezing and is best done in a refrigerator.
-The process would be faster if performed at higher temperature but that would create favorable conditions for the growth of bacteria.
-During thawing a liquid leaks out from the meat being thawed.
+Thawing is slower than freezing and is best done in a refrigerator.
+The process would be faster if performed at higher temperatures, but that would create favorable conditions for the growth of bacteria.
+During thawing, a liquid leaks out from the meat being thawed.

 thawing meat